Practicing gratitude helps improve mental health

-The holiday season often implies spending time with family and loved ones.
-However, this is not always a joyous occasion for some.
+Family dynamics, especially those that are strained, can also wreak havoc on your mental health.
 With recent political and social upheaval, it can sometimes feel like you’re walking on egg shells around family members with differing opinions.
-Additionally, the pandemic can make physical gatherings extra stressful with the inherent risk of spreading the virus.
+The pandemic can also make physical gatherings extra stressful with the inherent risk of spreading the virus.

-If Thanksgiving dinner conversations seem to be heading in the wrong direction, Dr. Carey recommends you politely and assertively suggest a different subject, such as what everyone is grateful for.
+If family conversations seem to be heading in the wrong direction, Dr. Carey recommends you politely and assertively suggest a different subject, such as what everyone is grateful for.

-“Differences in social, political and religious beliefs are not going to be solved at the dining table.
+“Differences in social, political and religious beliefs are not going to be solved in one sitting.
 It is better just to avoid these topics and focus on something more positive,” said Dr. Carey.

-Dr. Bloom states that it is ok to set a loving and kind boundary with family if there is potential physical or emotional risk when gathering for the holidays.
+Dr. Bloom states that it is ok to set a loving and kind boundary with family if there is potential physical or emotional risk when gathering for any occasion.
 It is important to be honest and put your mental and emotional well-being first.
 If you know someone who has strained familial relationships, Dr. Bloom suggests providing support and understanding, as this can be a challenging time.

-Colerick-Shinkle recommends you spend your time with those who love and support you, whether they be friends, neighbors or coworkers.
-She said family doesn’t have to be biological: you can create your own family with those you love.
-Additionally, the holidays could be an opportunity for forgiveness or new beginnings.
+Spending time with those who love and support you, whether they be friends, neighbors or coworkers, also helps to improve mental well-being.
+It’s important to remember that family doesn’t have to be biological: you can create your own family with those you love.
+The new year can also provide an opportunity for forgiveness or new beginnings.

 “Just because they passed doesn’t mean they are gone from our hearts.
-It is ok to cry or talk about it,” said Colerick-Shinkle.
+It is ok to cry or talk about it,” she said.

 “Primary care is a great place to start.
 From grief to mental health, we encourage you to reach out and get the help you need,” said Dr. Bloom.

-You can schedule an “Establish Care” appointment through any LMH clinic if you do not already have a primary care physician.
+You can schedule an “Establish Care” appointment through any LMH Health clinic if you do not already have a primary care physician.
 At this appointment, your physician will learn about you and your health history to make a plan on how to best work forward.
-Visit https://www.lmh.org/providers/primary-care/ to find a physician near you.